SammyKrosoft/Exchange-Critical-Security-Updates-Notes-from-a-Microsoft-Engineer/readme.md

 # Exchange Important Security Updates
 *Updated 13th July 2021*

-In this repository I would like to highlight important Exchange Server specific security updates as they are announced by Microsoft within the <a href="https://msrc.microsoft.com/update-guide" target="_blank">Security Update Guide</a>.
+In this repository I would like to highlight important Exchange Server specific security updates as they are announced by Microsoft within the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 I will update this Readme as I add articles to this repository.